corpunWorld Corporal Punishment Research

 Anyway, according to this, CP was restored in New South Wales in November 1988 and was evidently still lawful there in 1990.

-Also from the Queensland government, a short history of school CP in the state, mentioning some relevant legal cases.
+From the Queensland government, a history of school CP in the state, mentioning some relevant legal cases.
 There is a photograph of a cane broken in two, presumably symbolising the 1995 abolition.
-On this continuation page is an extract from a school punishment book in 1936.
+The page also contains an extract from a school punishment book in 1936.

-These are the rules for the State of Victoria under which corporal punishment is prohibited in state (but not private) schools.
+These are the rules for the State of Victoria under which corporal punishment was prohibited in state (but not at that time private) schools.

 blob Other external links for Australia/Schools

-Cadogan (1938) states that judicial CP in Austria had been abolished by the Criminal Code of 1867.
-Possibly this legislation applied to the whole Austrian Empire, an entity much larger than present-day Austria, including what is now Slovenia, the Czech Republic, and bits of Poland, Romania, Italy, Croatia and Ukraine.
+Cadogan (1938) states that judicial corporal punishment in Austria had been abolished by the Criminal Code of 1867, the founding year of the Austro-Hungarian Empire (1867-1918), a polity much larger than present-day Austria and Hungary, including what is now Slovakia, Slovenia, the Czech Republic, and parts of Bosnia, Croatia, Italy, Poland, Romania, Serbia and Ukraine.

 Statistical return sent by the local government to the Colonial Office, with annotations by "Sir Humphrey" after its arrival in London ("They seem to be rather fond of whipping juveniles in Bahamas").
 Lists about 120 cases of whippings of boys with the "tamarind rod", probably a kind of birch.
 The offenders were aged between 9 and 16 inclusive, and the number of strokes ranged from 2 to 12.
 These figures would seem to call into question a claim by Benson (1937) that there were only 11 cases in 1930 and none at all in 1935.